riyavishwakarma13/Netflix-Clone/readme.md

 2. Navigate to the project directory: `cd netflix-clone`
 3. Open the `index.html` file in your preferred web browser.

-## Usage

-Once the project is running, you can navigate through the different sections of the Netflix Clone.
-You can browse movies by category, search for specific movies, and view movie details.
-The project also includes user authentication functionality, allowing users to sign up and log in.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Or just don't 🥹

 ## License